WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/design.md

 **Requirement 7.1**
 The system shall ensure data integrity and security during data transmission.
-* Design Statement
-  * Design Statement
-* Design Statement
+* Usernames and passwords will be verified
+  * Database will be queried to verify existing student

 **Requirement 8.1**
 The system shall define a database structure that efficiently handles voter data, candidate profiles, and election results.
-* Design Statement
+*
   * Design Statement
 * Design Statement